Inflation and trusting your own eyes

 I find it remarkable how previously you could get by on $3 per hour in Australia.
-A part time job paying $3 an hour was enough to live on, not necessarily a life of luxury but you could survive.
+A part time job paying $3 an hour was enough to live on, not a life of luxury but you could survive.
 You could pay your rent and buy food and even have some money left over to go see live music.
 Unfortunately generational warfare has been promoted as a way to distract the populace from bigger problems so it has because become a bit of a trend to say shit about people from the Baby Boomer generation lately.
-But one thing I almost never find mentioned is that it was a generation that got its wealth working in jobs that paid amounts like $3 an hour $5 an hour, etc. These wages allowed people to buy houses and amass wealth.
-These days minimum wages are many multiples of the wages that allowed people from previous generations to build up considerable wealth but yet $15AUD/hour would be close to unliveable in modern Australia in many places due to expensive costs of shelter and more recently increases in costs of food.
+But one thing I almost never find mentioned is that it was a generation that got its wealth working in jobs that paid amounts like $3 an hour, $5 an hour, etc. These wages allowed people to buy houses and amass real wealth.
+These days minimum wages are many multiples of the wages that allowed people from previous generations to build up considerable wealth but yet $15AUD/hour would be close to unliveable in modern Australia in many places due to huge increases in the costs of shelter and more recently increases in costs of food.

 And jobs were easy to get back then too.
 Very easy.
 And not just "bullshit" jobs, you could get a job that actually paid a reasonable amount without that much effort if you were willing to work hard.
 Now there are lots of people doing extremely hard work full time and not even getting by.
 I don't begrudge the people of this previous generation for living in a time where hard work was actually rewarded, we really need to reward hard work again to get us out of the economic malaise we are in.

 Today you have to put up with Kafkaesque interviewing processes and unreasonable demands to get many jobs.
 Those jobs pay far more in nominal terms but what you can actually purchase with each hour you work has dropped enormously for many of life's essentials and shows no sign of stabilizing any time soon.
 Nowhere is this more obvious than the rapid drop in affordability of housing.
-This drop is getting worse in the last few years since the monetary policy misadventure that created it has not only continued but has worsened.
+This drop in earning power is getting worse in the last few years since the monetary policy misadventure that created it has not only continued but has worsened.
 Structurally there's a lot of reasons why the hiring market has become so broken, but overall regardless of the reasons people are getting fed up by it all.